oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 4: Create an IAM policy for the user group

-As a tenancy administrator, create an IAM policy that grants the user permission to create and manage all Oracle Data Safe resources and an Autonomous Database in the user's compartment.
+Create an IAM policy that grants you the necessary permissions for the workshop.

-> **Note**: If you are a tenancy administrator or you are using an Oracle-provided environment, you can skip this task.

 1. From the navigation menu, select **Identity & Security**, and then **Policies**.